block-core/blockcore-desktop/DEVELOPMENT.md

 ## Security

-Security is always a very important concern, and City Hub has more built-in features that most normal wallets.
+Security is always a very important concern, and Blockcore Hub has more built-in features that most normal wallets.
 More features, means more exposure to potential security issues.

 It is important that all contributors are well aware of security principles, and especially regarding Electron,